lubisz03/HealthBoyz/README.md

 # HealthBoyz

 ## About:
-HealthBoyz is a comprehensive full-stack personal project that empowers users to seamlessly access essential healthcare information, connect with medical professionals, and effortlessly schedule appointments with their preferred doctors.
-Built using cutting-edge technologies such as ReactJS, TypeScript, SCSS, PHP, and MySQL, the website offers an intuitive, user-friendly experience that caters to the healthcare needs of individuals.
+HealthBoyz is a comprehensive full-stack personal project that allows users to seamlessly access essential company informations, contact with medical professionals, and effortlessly schedule appointments with their preferred doctors.
+The responsive website built using reliable technologies offers an intuitive, user-friendly experience that meets the needs of potential customers.

 ## Screenshots: